What is MTTR? And why should you care?

 Read about more organizations that reduced MTTR by implementing the BigPanda platform:

-• At FreeWheel, a Comcast company, reducing MTTR by 78% lowered the average resolution time from 25 hours to 5.5 hours by delivering high-quality, actionable incidents to response teams.
+• At FreeWheel, a Comcast company, we reduced MTTR by 78%.
+This cut the average resolution time from 25 hours to 5.5 hours.
+We achieved this by providing high-quality, actionable incidents to our response teams.

 • “BigPanda has enabled us to get more real-time, relevant data around a specific incident,” shared Steve Liegl, director of infrastructure and operations at WEC Energy Group.
 “This has significantly reduced our MTTR.”